 - Turn off lights and appliances when you’re not really using them.

 - When you replace appliances, favor ENERGY STAR®-certified units that consume less energy day to day.
-And check the NEA member-only GE Appliances Store for special deals, discounts and free delivery.

 4. Get a grip on groceries